-Dr. Bagg's Rotation.
-You will spend an average of 2.5 days in the OR and 2 days in clinic.
+Dr. Bagg's Rotation: You will spend an average of 2.5 days in the OR and 2 days in clinic.
 You will encounter a wide breadth of orthopaedic cases, including shoulder and elbow arthroplasty.
 The fellow will encounter “cold trauma cases” throughout the entire year, but the majority of fractures proximal to the elbow are treated while on service with Dr. Bagg.
 Dr. Bagg will also perform microsurgical reconstruction of lower limb and upper limb soft tissue defects.
 The fellow will gain confidence with the anatomy of the upper extremity given the wide variety of procedures performed on the upper extremity (from fingertip to shoulder) on this rotation.
-In addition, a half day will be committed to research and academic activities.
+On average a half day/week will be committed to research and academic activities.

 Sample cases include:

 Mini open carpal tunnel releases, thumb CMC trapeziectomy with LRTI, total elbow arthroplasty, total and reverse shoulder arthroplasty, rotator cuff repair, DRUJ reconstruction, thumb UCL repair and reconstruction, ORIF distal radius, CRPP and ORIF metacarpal fractures, lateral epicondyle release, ORIF olecranon fracture, ORIF humerus fracture (distal, shaft, and proximal), vascularized bone grafting of scaphoid nonunions with medial femoral condyle, opponensplasty.